QuestionBlock22/Squash-Sound-On-Shock/README.md

 This is a gecko code that plays the crush sound when the player is shrunk, just like in Mario Kart DS.
-Also supports the Koopa Zapper.
+It also supports the Koopa Zapper.